sematgt/devblog/content/posts/2020-01-06_Things_I_dont_know.md

 ### Books

-- "Introduction to Algorithms" by Cormen, Leiserson, Rivest, and Stein
+- "Introduction to Algorithms" by *Cormen, Leiserson, Rivest, and Stein*
-- "Cracking the coding interview" by McDowell Gayle Laakmann
+- "Cracking the coding interview" by *McDowell Gayle Laakmann*
-- ~~"Learning Python" by Mark Lutz~~
+- ~~"Learning Python" by *Mark Lutz*~~
-- ~~"Grokking Algorithms" by Aditya Y. Bhargava~~
+- ~~"Grokking Algorithms" by *Aditya Y. Bhargava*~~
-- "Design Patterns: Elements of Reusable Object-Oriented Software" by Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides
+- "Design Patterns: Elements of Reusable Object-Oriented Software" by *Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides*
-- ~~"Eloquent JavaScript" by Marijn Haverbeke~~
+- ~~"Eloquent JavaScript" by *Marijn Haverbeke*~~
-- "Competitive Programming" by Antti Laaksonen
+- "Competitive Programming" by *Antti Laaksonen*
-- "Refactoring: Improving the Design of Existing Code" by Martin Fowler
+- "Refactoring: Improving the Design of Existing Code" by *Martin Fowler*
-- "Code complete" by Steve McConnell
+- "Code complete" by *Steve McConnell*
-- "Clean code" by Robert C. Martin
+- "Clean code" by *Robert C. Martin*
+- CSS: The Missing Manual 4th Edition by *David Sawyer McFarland*

 ### Courses